ros-controls/ros_controllers/mecanum_drive_controller/README.md

    * The odometry computes the location of a frame which is also the BASE frame
       - The reference frame of the odometry is the initial position of the BASE frame at t=0
       - This reference frame is called the ODOMETRY frame
+   * The wheels are refered to using an index 0, 1, 2, 3
+      - wheel 0: front left wheel
+      - wheel 1: back left wheel
+      - wheel 2: back right wheel
+      - wheel 3: front right wheel